pgailinas/videoqa-representation-comparison/docs/index.md

 ## Expected Contributions

-This project contributes a reproducible framework for comparing pretrained and learned video representations for downstream multiple-choice VideoQA.
+This project contributes a reproducible framework for comparing pretrained and learned video representations using a reproducible notebook-driven workflow that separates representation learning, representation preparation, and downstream VideoQA evaluation.

 The experimental framework enables direct comparison by holding the text representations, classifier, and evaluation methodology constant while varying only the video representation.